anupama-gupta/AN_Composition/README.md

 # Demo

-The demo script implements the entire pipeline on a given [corpus] (https://github.com/anupama-gupta/AN_Composition/blob/Space/corpus_links.txt)
+The demo script implements the entire pipeline on a given [corpus] (https://github.com/anupama-gupta/AN_Composition/ corpus_links.txt)

 Usage :